Compression via Pre-trained Transformers: A Study on Byte-Level Multimodal Data: Introduction

 Recently, \citet{deletang2024language} stated that ``language modeling is compression'', pointing out that log-loss minimization is equivalent to optimizing a lossless compression objective.
-To illustrate this point, the authors used billion-parameter LLMs that were trained exclusively on text (Llama~2 from \citet{touvron2023llama2} and Chinchilla from \citet{hoffman2022training}) to compress $1$GB of image and audio data from ImageNet~\citep{russakovsky2015imagenet} and LibriSpeech~\citep{panayotov2015librispeech}, respectively.
-They found that these models compress better than gzip or LZMA2 and even domain-specific compressors such as PNG~\citep{boutell1997png} and FLAC~\citep{coalson2008flac}, but only when parameter counts are not being accounted for.
-To see if competitive performance is possible, they also trained small-scale transformers (up to $3.2$M parameters) on $1$GB of Wikipedia~\citep{hutter2006prize}, but found that these models were significantly worse at compressing images and audio data.
+To illustrate this point, \citet{deletang2024language} used billion-parameter LLMs that were exclusively trained on text~\citep{touvron2023llama2,hoffman2022training} to compress $1$GB of ImageNet images~\citep{russakovsky2015imagenet} and LibriSpeech audio~\citep{panayotov2015librispeech}, respectively.
+They found that these models compress better than gzip or LZMA2 and even domain-specific compressors such as PNG~\citep{boutell1997png} or FLAC~\citep{coalson2008flac}, but only when parameter counts are not considered.
+However, when evaluating \emph{pre-trained} neural networks as compressors, the parameter count has to be factored into the compression ratio.
+To illustrate this, imagine that Alice wants to compress and send data to Bob, who wants to decompress it.
+If Alice trains a neural network to compress the data but does not communicate the model’s weights, Bob cannot decode the data (unless Alice communicates the training recipe and Bob retrains the same network from scratch, but that would no longer fall into the pre-trained regime).
+Accordingly, when evaluating pre-trained neural networks as compressors, the parameter count needs to be factored into the compression ratio.
+For this reason \citet{deletang2024language} also trained small-scale transformers (up to $3.2$M parameters) on $1$GB of Wikipedia~\citep{hutter2006prize} but found that these models were significantly worse at compressing images and audio.